earnestpointers/stat133-hws-fall17/hw01/README.md

 # HW01 - Summarizing Variables

-The purpose of this HW is to summarize variables (quantatitative and categorical) graphically and numerically.
+The purpose of this HW is to summarize variables (quantitative and categorical) graphically and numerically.

 Below are the web pages I used to complete the HW: